UniversalDependencies/docs/_bor/index.md

-Bororo has no copula an no auxiliary verbs.
+Bororo has no copula and no auxiliary verbs.

 ---